renatolond/mastodon-twitter-poster/README.md

 A separate user is recommended.

-By default, the crossposter will use a statsd instance to send error and stats data to Librato.
-If you don't want that or want to setup something else, you need to change `statsd-config.js`
+If you want the crossposter to send data to a statsd instance, you need to configure the appropriate variables in the .env file.
+You can check the example for reference.

 Before starting for the first time, you need to generate the assets and setup the database: